stephenmcd/mezzanine/docs/caching-strategy.rst

 This strategy enables Mezzanine to perform well without a caching configuration.
 However, caching is also well-supported in the event that you wish to implement customized caching for your Mezzanine site.
-Mezzanine is pre-configured to cache aggressively when deployed to a production site with a cache backend installed.
+Mezzanine is preconfigured to cache aggressively when deployed to a production site with a cache backend installed.

 .. note::